-Professor Yeung is a Changjiang Chair Professor of Xidian University and an Advisory Professor of Beijing University of Posts and Telecommunications.
+Professor Yeung was a Changjiang Chair Professor of Xidian University and an Advisory Professor of Beijing University of Posts and Telecommunications.
 He is currently an Adjunct Professor of the Institute of Interdisciplinary Information Sciences at Tsinghua University.
 He is currently a Guest Professor of Southeast University.
 He is a Fellow of the IEEE, Hong Kong Academy of Engineering Sciences, and Hong Kong Institution of Engineers.

 Selected Publications from the last three years